elastic/integrations/dev/import-beats/README.md

 metrics modules.

 Starting with modules, it collects and processes information about module fields, release type, icons, screenshots, Kibana dashboards and docs.
-While browsing dataStreams content, it focuses on fields specific for the dataStream, release type, ingestion pipeline, stream and agent configuration.
+While browsing data streams content, it focuses on fields specific for the data stream, release type, ingestion pipeline, stream and agent configuration.

 ##### Fields